Conda

-Use module spider anaconda
+Use module spider miniconda

 Do not run conda init